PolyhedraZK/PolyhedraDocs/docs/expander/cuda/backend.md

 (Requires familarity with GKR and Sumcheck from here on.)

 ### First Attempt
 A first attempt is to distribute three `Cir-1`s to the first three cores, and `Cir-3` to the fourth.
+The sumcheck bits can be divided into 2 parts, i.e. $a$ and $b$:

+$$
+(a_0, a_1, ..., a_n, b_0, b_1, ..., b_m)
+$$

+where $a$ index into the gates in a sub-circuit, and $b$ refers to which sub-circuit it is.
+Note that $n$ will be logarithmic value of the largest sub-circuit, and $m$ will be the logarithmic value of the number of sub-circuits.
 The low-degree polynomial in each round of sumcheck can be aggregated from the low-degree polynomial of each sub-sumcheck, and the fiat-shamir challenge can then be computed and broadcasted.
 However, there might be some problems for this solution.

-1. If `Cir-3` is significantly larger than `Cir-1` in width, say 1000x, trivially implementing the folding in sumcheck will nearly double the cost of proving them independently due to the alignment to the power of 2 in sumcheck.
+1. If `Cir-3` is significantly larger than `Cir-1` in width, say 1000x, trivially implementing the folding in sumcheck will increase the cost of proving each `Cir-1` independently due to the alignment to the largest sub-circuit.
+(Quick thoughts: not a big problem though when carefully handled?)

-2. If `Cir-1` is significantly larger than `Cir-3` in width, say 1000x and there are 4 instead of 3 `Cir-1`, adding a standalone `Cir-3` will double the sumcheck cost due to the same alignment issue.
+2. If `Cir-1` is significantly larger than `Cir-3` in width, say 1000x and there are 4 instead of 3 `Cir-1`, adding a standalone `Cir-3` will double the sumcheck cost due to the alignment issue.
+(The case $m' = m + 1$.
+Quick thoughts: Doesn't seem to be a big problem?
+This only doubles the $m$ part.)

 3. If `Cir-1` and `Cir-3` differs a lot in depth, then either some cores will be idle or we'll have to write sophisticated scheduler of workloads.

 4. In practice, we may not have enough cores to take care of all the sub-circuit, we may have 16 cores, but there are 32 copies of `Cir-1` and a single `Cir-3`, and we want syncronization of fiat-shamir across all the 33 circuits.
+(Quick thoughts: still careful engineering work here.)